 In the early part of the 20th century, three fictional young women — Hazel in America, Marlene in the UK, and Lilya in Russia — dream of being able to fly but in order to win their place in the cockpit, they would have to fight sexism on the ground more fiercely than enemies in the sky!
 As the world slowly moves towards another great war, they go to pilot school (in some cases in secret) and prove their mettle, eventually flying for their countries during World War II.
 Author/illustrator Sally Deng crafts a powerful story about the experiences of trailblazing pilots around the world in this gorgeously illustrated book that celebrates the joy of flight and following your dreams.

 Ever since her parents were taken by the faeries of Elfenwald, Silke has been a refugee, dependent on her wits and her quick tongue.
 Both have been good enough to win her work as a master promoter for Drachenburg's chocolate makers, which is where she met her best friend, dragon-turned-girl Aventurine.
 Now, though, she has the chance of a lifetime: the Crown Princess herself wants Silke to spy on a delegation from Elfenwald — and in return, Silke will finally have a home.
 But when Silke realizes that Drachenburg is in danger, she may realize that she already has a home — and friends that she'll defend no matter what.
-This companion to the best-selling The Dragon with a Chocolate Heart is full of magic, adventure, and chocolate!
+This companion to the best-selling The Dragon with a Chocolate Heart and The Princess Who Flew With Dragons is full of magic, adventure, and chocolate!

 Women have been fighting for equality for centuries — and the fight goes on today.
 In this stunningly illustrated tribute to the rule breaking rebel women who fought for the right to vote, young readers will learn about the history of the women's movement around the world.
 From the moment New Zealand became the first nation that officially and explicitly granted women's suffrage, to the worldwide Women's Marches of January 2017, these women raised their voices and insisted on being heard.